FOR YOUR CONSIDERATION:

 ALBUM NOTES

-The Oklahoma City Philharmonic proudly announces the release of Veils of Justice: Trials, Tears, Transcendence, The Journey of Clara Luper, a sweeping orchestral and vocal tribute composed by the renowned Hannibal Lokumbe.
-This deeply moving album honors the legacy of Clara Luper: Oklahoma educator, activist, and civil rights trailblazer, whose courage transformed a nation
+The Oklahoma City Philharmonic proudly announces the release of Veils of Justice: Trials, Tears, Transcendence: The Journey of Clara Luper, a sweeping orchestral and vocal tribute composed by the renowned Hannibal Lokumbe.
+This deeply moving album honors the legacy of Clara Luper: Oklahoma educator, activist, and civil rights trailblazer, whose courage transformed a nation.

-Featuring GRAMMY®-Award Winning Soprano Karen Slack as the voice of Clara LuperGRAMMY®-Award Winning drummer and percussionist Brannan TempleConductor Alexander Mickelthwate, The Oklahoma City Phiharmonic, the Ambassador Choir and the Canterbury Voices, this is a story not only of civil rights but of human dignity, peaceful resistance, and the power of teaching children to lead.
+Featuring GRAMMY®-Award Winning Soprano Karen Slack as the voice of Clara LuperGRAMMY®-Award Winning drummer and percussionist Brannan TempleConductor Alexander Mickelthwate, The Oklahoma City Philharmonic, the Ambassador’s Choir and the Canterbury Voices, this is a story not only of civil rights but of human dignity, peaceful resistance, and the power of teaching children to lead.
 Lokumbe’s unique style, described as a “spiritatorio,” blends gospel, jazz, spirituals, oratorio, and classical music into a soundscape that is both historical and strikingly contemporary.

 Life’s soundscapes have taken trumpeter and composer Hannibal Lokumbe from the cotton fields of Elgin, Texas, where he was first inspired by the spirituals and hymns of his grandparents, to the stages of Carnegie Hall and much of the world.
 Lokumbe is a leader in expressing the richness of the African-American experience through orchestral and choral music while honoring the lives and legacies of important historical figures including John Brown, Fannie Lou Hamer, Anne Frank, Kim Phuc Phan Thi and others.